Most of How I Work

 It is quieter than that — and often more valuable because of it.

-How the work typically shows up
+How the work takes shape

 How I approach the work